at0g/gulp-render-nunjucks/readme.md

 - Render each nunjucks template from `gulp.src`, optionally with `gulp-data` and/or a shared data context
 - Template `file.data` (via gulp-data) through one (or more) templates to create multiple outputs
 - Use your preferred nunjucks version (1.x peer dependency)
-- Well tested with 100% code coverage
+- 100% code coverage with a full suite of mocha tests

 ## installation

+`npm install gulp-nunjucks-data --save-dev`

+While not required, it's recommended it install gulp-data and gulp-rename to use before/after this plugin

-`npm install gulp-nunjucks-data`
+`npm install gulp-data gulp-rename --save-dev`

 ## api